tech4Ly/codebook/README.md

 ### Efficient

 All features will be weighed against their impact on CPU and memory.
-Codebook should be fast enough to spellcheck on every keystroke on even low-end hardware.
+Codebook should be fast enough to spell check on every keystroke on even low-end hardware.

 ## Features